kevinamiri/Instructgpt-prompts/readme.md

 #### Classify a passage:

 ```
-Categorize the following passage into it's genre:
+Determine the genre of the following passage, based on its style, tone, and subject matter.
-Classify the following text based on its structure:
+Classify the following text based on its structure and organization, identifying any recurring patterns or themes.
-Identify the main theme of the following passage:
+Identify the main theme or thesis of the following passage, summarizing its central idea or argument.
-What genre does the following text belong to:
+What genre does the following text belong to, based on its conventions and characteristics?
-What type of text is the following:
+What type of text is the following, based on its intended purpose and audience?
-What's the intended audience for the following passage:
+Who is the intended audience for the following passage, based on its language, tone, and style?
-What's the purpose of the following text:
+What is the purpose of the following text, and what message or information is it trying to convey?
-Write the form of the following text (e.g. poem, essay, etc.):
+Write the form of the following text (e.g. poem, essay, article, etc.), based on its structure and style.
-Write the literary style of the following passage:
+Write the literary style of the following passage, identifying any literary devices or techniques used.
-Write the tone of the following text:
+Write the tone of the following text, based on its language, attitude, and emotional impact.
 ```